Institut für Informatik

 Project Website: http://codekoan.org/

-- Eugenia Schneider, Interacting with a MOOCs search system -- design, implementation and summative empirical evaluation of the UI (M.Sc.)
+- Eugenia Schneider, Interaction System for a MOOC Search Engine -- Design, implementation and summative empirical evaluation of the User Interface (M.Sc.)

 - Christof Schramm, Recognition of Code Patterns from Stackoverflow Answers in Computer Programs (M.Sc.)